Which car can you use as a home battery?

 2. Hyundai and Kia:

-Models such as the Hyundai Ioniq 5 and Kia EV6 support V2G technology in certain regions, allowing them not only to store energy but also to return it.
+Models such as the Hyundai Ioniq 5 and Kia EV6 support V2G technology in certain regions, allowing them not only to store energy but also to deliver it back.

 3. Ford F-150 Lightning:

-This electric pickup offers advanced V2H capabilities, allowing it to power a house during outages or peak usage.
+This electric pickup offers advanced V2H capabilities that allow it to power a home during outages or peak usage.

 4. Volkswagen ID. models:

-Some vehicles in Volkswagen's ID. line are equipped with V2G functionality, although this feature may depend on market-specific availability.
+Certain vehicles in the ID. line from Volkswagen are equipped with V2G functionality, although this feature may depend on market-specific availability.

 5. Tesla (in development):

-Although Tesla has focused on energy storage with home batteries such as the Powerwall so far, there are indications that future updates may add V2G functionality to Tesla vehicles.
+Although Tesla has so far focused on energy storage with home batteries like the Powerwall, there are indications that future updates might add V2G functionality to Tesla vehicles.

 Important considerations